Compliance 9 min

 The New Standard for AI Transparency

-California's SB 942, the California AI Transparency Act, was approved and filed on September 19, 2024 and became operative on January 1, 2026.
-The law is narrower than many AI-governance summaries imply.
-It applies to a "covered provider": a person or entity that creates, codes, or otherwise produces a generative AI system with more than 1,000,000 monthly visitors or users and that is publicly accessible in California.
-The official bill text is available from California Legislative Information.
+California's SB 942 created the California AI Transparency Act in 2024.
+AB 853 then amended the statute in 2025, delayed the operative date, and added later duties for several platform and device categories.
+The law is narrower than many broad AI-policy summaries imply.
+The core covered-provider definition still focuses on a person or entity that creates, codes, or otherwise produces a generative AI system with more than 1,000,000 monthly visitors or users and that is publicly accessible in California.

 That means most enterprises are not directly covered merely because employees use AI at work.
-The practical enterprise issue is procurement and workflow control: if a team relies on covered public GenAI tools to create customer-facing media, the company should know whether the tool supports the required disclosure mechanisms, whether exported files preserve provenance data, and whether downstream editing strips those signals.
-Treat the Act as a media-provenance and vendor-governance trigger, not as a blanket rule for every AI-written email, report, or support draft.
+The practical enterprise issue is procurement and workflow control: if a team relies on covered public GenAI tools to create customer-facing media, the company should know whether the tool supports disclosure mechanisms, whether exported files preserve provenance data, and whether downstream editing strips those signals.
+Treat the Act as a media-provenance and vendor review trigger, not as a blanket rule for every AI-written email, report, or support draft.

 Mandatory Watermarking and Content Provenance